boucaron/randomstuff/LLM/rtx5060ti-local-llm-benchmark-july-2026.md

 ## Offloading to CPU Memory

-The model is too big to fit the GPU VRAM.
+The model does not fit entirely in GPU VRAM at this quantization level.
 Offloading works reasonably well for MOE models.
 For this test we are using non MTP and MTP variants with KV cache 4 bits quantization and small 32K tokens :
 - Qwen3.6-35B-A3B-UD-IQ4_NL_MTP [Link](https://huggingface.co/unsloth/Qwen3.6-35B-A3B-GGUF?show_file_info=Qwen3.6-35B-A3B-UD-IQ4_NL.gguf)